 An easy way to incorporate Italian food into your meal is to make a simple olive oil dip for sliced bread.
-While the baguette is a popular choice for bread, you really can choose any kind for this appetizer.
+While the baguette is a popular choice for bread, you really can choose any kind for this super tasty appetizer.
 At its most basic level, this recipe requires extra virgin olive oil, garlic, oregano, and balsamic vinegar.
 There’s a good chance you already have most of these ingredients in your pantry, making this dish a money-saver.

 Pizza and pasta

-Complete your Italian dining with the perfect dessert.
+Complete your Italian dining with the perfect sweet and irresistible dessert.
 If you want to really impress your family with your cooking skills, then tiramisu is the best and most popular dessert of choice.
-Made primarily of eggs and ladyfingers, this tasty dessert is perfect for coffee lovers, as it also contains a cup of brewed coffee.\
+Made primarily of eggs and ladyfingers, this tasty cake is perfect for coffee lovers, as it also contains a cup of brewed coffee.\

 How to Make Your Best Italian Recipes as Authentic as Possible

 You’ve got your ingredients and real Italian recipes, but what makes a warm and authentic Italian experience?
 Well, when it comes to the Italian inspired culture, we need to look beyond the food itself.
 In fact, when it comes to all foreign cuisines, it is important to take into account the culture of that country so that you can get the most out of your cooking experience.
 Italians love to plan a multi-course meal, with even adding antipasto, which is a term that literally means “before the meal,” where either hot or cold items will be served, such as ham, sliced sausage, a marinated veggie, or bruschetta.